 Water distribution system improvements: The water improvements include water mains, trench excavation and embedment, dewatering, trench safety, PVC piping, bore, valves, ground storage, pumps, fire hydrants, thrust restraint devices, service connections, and testing.
-The water improvements will be designed and constructed in accordance with City and TCEQ standards and specifications and will be owned and operated by MUD No. 12.
-Phase #1's share of the water distribution system improvements is \$80,962.
+The water improvements will be designed and constructed in accordance with City and Texas Commission on Environmental Quality ("TCEQ") standards and specifications and will be owned and operated by MUD No. 12.
+Phase #2's share of the water distribution system improvements is \$88,398.

 Sanitary sewer collection system improvements: The sanitary sewer improvements include sewer mains, manholes, trench excavation and embedment, dewatering, trench safety, and PVC piping.
 The sanitary sewer improvements will be designed and constructed in accordance with City and TCEQ standards and specifications and will be owned and operated by MUD No. 12.
-Phase #1's share of the sanitary sewer collection system improvements is \$25,281.
+Phase #2's share of the sanitary sewer collection system improvements is \$25,419.

 Storm drainage collection system improvements: The drainage improvements include storm sewer mains, inlets, earthen channels, swales, excavation and embedment, dewatering, trench safety, grade inlets, RCP piping and hoses, headways, concrete flumes, rock rip rap, and concrete outfalls.
 The drainage improvements will be designed and constructed in accordance with City standards and specifications and will be owned and operated by the City.
-Phase #1's allocable share of the storm drainage collection improvements is \$229,888.
+Phase #2's allocable share of the storm drainage collection improvements is \$251,112.

-The cost of the Phase #1 Improvements is expected to be approximately \$5,019,196^{}.
+The cost of the Phase #2 Major Improvements is expected to be approximately \$1,299,263.
 A portion of such costs in the amount of \$ is expected to be paid with proceeds of the Bonds.
-The balance of such costs is expected to be paid by the Developer and reimbursed by the City, according to the terms of the Reimbursement Agreement.
-At delivery of the Bonds, the Developer expects to advance funds in the approximate amount of \$448,486 in order to pay for a portion of the costs of the Phase #1 Improvements (the "Developer Deposit").
-A portion of the Developer Deposit and additional moneys expended for the development of the Phase #1 Improvements, approximately \$647,000, plus interest, shall be reimbursed to the Developer in the future pursuant to and as set forth in the Reimbursement Agreement.
+The balance of such costs is expected to be paid by the Developer without reimbursement by the City.
+At delivery of the Bonds, the Developer expects to advance funds in the approximate amount of \$83,986 in order to pay for a portion of the costs of the Phase #2 Major Improvements not funded by the Bonds.
 See "SOURCES AND USES OF FUNDS".

-The following table reflects the total expected costs of the Phase #1 Improvements.
+The following table reflects the total expected costs of the Phase #2 Major Improvements.